SmilingSupernova/CCRA/README.md

 ## Using the demo

 Open http://localhost:5173 in the browser.
 Paste contract text into the textbox or upload a .txt, .pdf, or .docx file to populate it.
-Click "Analyze contract" to run the pipeline and see the results.
+Click Analyze contract to run and see the results.